cloudcalvin/Yuna/README.md

 # Yuna

-Yuna uses the *gdsyuna* package to read and manipulate the GDS layers.
+Yuna uses the *gdspy* package to read and manipulate the GDS layers.

 ## User